nymea/nymea-app/README.md

 # building

 Required packages:
 It is recommended to install a complete Qt installation.
-Minimum required Qt Version *5.7.0*.
+Minimum required Qt version is Qt 6.

 No extra modules are required for a basic desktop build.